 You can risk finding two people on the street who’ll be willing to spend the 20 minute ceremony with you, but better is to take two friends/family members, arrange for two strangers to attend (Facebook, Gumtree or even the Hitched forum can be great for this, but be aware you can’t necessarily rely on strangers!) or see if the venue offer a witness service.

-DON’T: Forget a Photographer
+5. Hire a Photographer

 The memories and photos will be all you have left of the wedding day, especially if you’re eloping.
 For any family or friends who are upset they couldn’t be part of the day, having photos to show might be really helpful in helping them still feel part of it.